Is your produce organic?

 What if I can’t pick up my share?

-Members in the Keene and Brattleboro Communities help each other each week with pick-up.
+Members in the Keene, Brattleboro, and other local communities help each other each week with pick-up.
 We can put you in touch with someone in your area who may be able to assist you.
-If we are notified by phone by the night before the distribution day (at the very latest!), we can switch your pick-up to another harvest day.
+If we are notified by phone by the night before the distribution day (at the very latest!), we are happy to switch your pick-up to another harvest day.

 What if I’m away on vacation?